xebiarohan/react/4_react_essentials_advance.md

 5. Lifting state up

    - If a value is needed by more than 1 component
-   - we can keep the state in the closest ansestor component
+   - we can keep the state in the closest ancestor component
    - Value can be passed to the components using props.

-6. Dont mix 2 setStates
+6. Don't mix 2 `setState`
-   - When setting the value of a variable using setVariable method of useState hook, try not to use any other useState variable.
+   - When setting the value of a variable using `setVariable` method of `useState` hook, try not to use any other `useState` variable.
-   - As we dont know what will be the value of that variable when the setVariable method will get called
+   - As we don't know what will be the value of that variable when the `setVariable` method will get called

 ```Bad practice
 const [active, setActice] = useState(false);